Austral Islands: European exploration and colonization

 Rurutu was the first of the Austral Islands to be discovered by Europe in 1769.
 James Cook reached the island, which he named Ohetiroa, during his first voyage to the Pacific on August 14, 1769.
-After the Endeavour anchored off the island for the night, Cook launched the pinnace the next day under the command of Lieutenant Gore.
+After HMS Endeavour anchored off the island for the night, Cook launched the pinnace the next day under the command of Lieutenant Gore.

 Naturalist Joseph Banks was also on the ship.
 A large number of armed warriors were walking along the shore.
 As Cook had ordered to avoid any risk, the Pinasse returned to the ship without having attempted a landing.

-The Spaniard Tomás de Gayangos was the first European to reach the island of Raivavae on February 5, 1775 with the ships Águila and Júpiter as part of an expedition to Tahiti initiated by Manuel de Amat y de Junyent.14 The next day Gayangos had a ship leave Tahiti with Lieutenant Benarcosi and two translators, but they were prevented from landing in Mahanatoa Bay by several war canoes.
+The Spaniard Tomás de Gayangos was the first European to reach the island of Raivavae on February 5, 1775, with the ships Águila and Júpiter as part of an expedition to Tahiti initiated by Manuel de Amat y Junyent.
+The next day Gayangos had a ship leave Tahiti with Lieutenant Benarcosi and two translators, but they were prevented from landing in Mahanatoa Bay by several war canoes.

 James Cook discovered the island of Tubuai in March 1777 during his third voyage, but also failed to set foot on the island.
-His report was known to Fletcher Christian, the leader of the mutineers on the Bounty.
-After the mutiny of the Bounty on April 28, 1789 off Tofua, the ship first headed for Tubuai, but only stayed there for a week before sailing for Tahiti.
+His report was known to Fletcher Christian, the leader of the mutineers on HMS Bounty.
+After the mutiny of the Bounty on April 28, 1789, off Tofua, the ship first headed for Tubuai, but only stayed there for a week before sailing for Tahiti.
 Armed with provisions and several Tahitian women, the mutineers returned to Tubuai to settle.
 However, internal disputes and bloody clashes with the islanders, in which 66 Tubuans were killed, caused the Bounty to depart only three months later.

 Rapa Iti was discovered in 1791 by George Vancouver, Marotiri in 1800 by George Bass, Rimatara in 1811 by British Tahitian sandalwood trader Samuel Pinder Henry, and Maria Atoll was finally discovered for the Western Hemisphere in 1824 by Nantucket whaling captain George Washington Gardner.

 After the Pomaré dynasty consolidated its rule in Tahiti with British support and Pomaré II was crowned king in 1819, it decided to extend its sphere of influence to the Austral Islands.
 Captain Lewis' American brig brought the king, his court and several missionaries from the London Missionary Society (LMS) to the Austral Islands in October 1819.
 Lewis was rewarded with Raivavae sandalwood.
 The clans were engaged in one of their usual tribal wars.
 Pomaré managed to mediate between the warring parties and resolve the conflict diplomatically.